Facebook Forms New Group To Rationalize Payments Across Apps

 The group, dubbed "Facebook Financial," and known internally as "F2," will look over the social media giant's ventures like its universal payments project Facebook Pay, according to Bloomberg.

 Marcus will reportedly continue to lead Novi, the Mark Zuckerberg-led company’s division that is developing a digital wallet for Libra digital currencies.
-The social media firm has also hired Stephane Kasriel, former CEO of Upwork Inc., as payments vice president, who will report to Marcus.
+The social media firm has also hired Stephane Kasriel, former CEO of Upwork Inc. (NASDAQ: UPWK), as payments vice president, who will report to Marcus.

 A priority for Marcus would be integrating payments into the company's subsidiary WhatsApp's platform in India and Brazil.
 Zuckerberg said at Facebook’s second-quarter earnings call last month that he was “quite excited” by the integration of commerce inside of messaging apps.